Hagopjanian Law Group

 • Improper execution – Trust not properly signed or witnessed

-• Revocation - Trust was later revoked by grantor
+• Revocation – Trust was later revoked by the grantor

-Time limits apply for trust contests, so prompt action is essential.
-Our experienced trust litigation attorney Los Angeles can evaluate your case and guide you through the complex litigation process.
+Time limits apply to trust contests, so prompt action is essential.
+We can evaluate your case and guide you through the complex litigation process.

 Can I Sue a Trustee in California?